The Jiffy Group Sustainability Report & Five-Year Plan

 Keeping raw materials and products in use for longer will help reduce demand for natural resources as the world population continues to grow.
 That is why circularity is an important pillar of our sustainability program.
 It is something we are developing in close cooperation with customers, suppliers, industry peers, and other partners.

 The growing media industry is grappling with a challenge: Few raw materials can match peat in terms of performance, price, and availability.
 We have already started transitioning much of Jiffy’s product range away from 100% peat.
 Almost all Jiffy products are now available in peat free or peat reduced versions.
-Our goal is to increase the proportion of renewable raw materials across our entire product range.
+Our goal is to increase the proportion of renewable raw materials to 50% across our entire product range.

 Get your copy of the annual reports and five-year plan